Equalized Time Reversal Beamforming for Indoor Wireless Communications: Introduction

-{Our model is based on the fundamental assumption of perfect CSI at the transmitter, which is common in the referenced literature.
-This assumption is appropriate for indoor wireless communicatios, where the channel quasi-static so that its estimation is valid for long periods of time (compared to the frame structure in upper layers).
-Therefore, we do not focus on the influence of channel estimation errors in our analysis.}
+Our model is based on the assumption of a static (block fading) channel with perfect CSI at the transmitter.
+This assumption is particularly appropriate for indoor wireless communications, where the channel is slow-varying compared to the frame structure in upper layers.
+Therefore, we do not focus on the influence of channel estimation errors in our analysis.
+However, specific works regarding imperfect CSI at the transmitter in TR systems can be found in the literature \cite{alizadeh2012,alizadeh2013,jonietz2008,nfaqvi2011,tran2015}.
 By means of numerical simulations, we validate the results and derived bounds herein under the assumed conditions.
 We also demonstrate that the proposed ETR technique outperforms conventional TR in terms of BER without a significant impact on the beamforming capability.

-The {remainder} of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 Section \ref{Model} describes the conventional TR and ETR system models.
 In Section \ref{Analysis}, we present the performance analysis of both techniques based on the power components of the received signal.
 We also define performance parameters and derive closed-form expressions for them.
 Section \ref{Results} presents numerical simulation results for the performance parameters and a comparison against the theoretical approximations.
 This is followed by concluding remarks in Section \ref{Conslusions}.